 Scifest Africa implements a variety of interactive activities in the Grahamstown Educational District, as well as districts in other provinces on behalf of other National Science Week grantholders.

 The Eskom Expo for Young Scientists is South Africa’s is the prestigious and only existing international science fair that affords learners the opportunity to enter a project to exhibit their own scientific investigation.
 The project aims to inspire and develop young scientists who are able to identify a problem, analyse information, find solutions and communicate findings effectively.

-Learners must first enter a project into one of 32 regional finals held between July and September every year, then a select few are chosen to participate at the International Science Fair in Pretoria, Gauteng in early October.
+Learners must first enter a project into one of 32 regional finals held between July and September every year, then a select few are chosen to participate at the International Science Fair in Pretoria, Gauteng in late September.

-The Grahamstown Region of the Eskom Expo for Young Scientists is planned and implemented by Scifest Africa and sponsored by Rhodes University, whose generous sponsorship includes first-year bursaries to study science at Rhodes University for the learners entering the top five projects.
+The Grahamstown Region of the Eskom Expo for Young Scientists is planned and implemented by Scifest Africa and sponsored by various companies including Rhodes University, whose generous sponsorship includes first-year bursaries to study science at Rhodes University for the learners entering the top five projects.

 SCIFEST AFRICA REGIONAL FESTIVALS